agihil/germancanon/documentation/Literary Histories.md

 ## Brenner (2011)

+The *Neue deutsche Literaturgeschichte* is a German-language literary history written by Peter J. Brenner.
+It was first published in 1996 and comprises a total of 439 pages.
+It is a single-volume work covering literature from the Early Modern period to the Berlin Republic.

 We use the third edition: Brenner, Peter J., ed. *Neue deutsche Literaturgeschichte.
 Vom "Ackermann" zu Günter Grass*.
 3rd ed., updated and expanded, De Gruyter, 2011